-For the first legacy CMBS subscription, the trade date for the TALF borrower's agreement to purchase the legacy CMBS must be after July 2, 2009.
-For subsequent legacy CMBS subscription dates, the TALF borrower may purchase the legacy CMBS at any time following the prior month's legacy CMBS subscription date, but in any event, the borrower must settle its purchase on or before the current subscription date for legacy CMBS.
-In all cases the borrower's agreement to purchase the legacy CMBS must also be made on an arm's-length basis, as specified in the MLSA.
+A TALF borrower may purchase a legacy CMBS at any time following the prior month's legacy CMBS subscription date, but in any event, the borrower must enter into a transaction with a settlement date on or before the current subscription date for legacy CMBS.
+In all cases, the borrower's agreement to purchase the legacy CMBS must also be made on an arm'slength basis, as specified in the MLSA.
 The New York Fed also must receive a copy of the sales confirmation for the borrower's purchase.